The novice literacy coach: exploring motivation and persistence in the face of challenge

 Building academic resilience: Master of Teaching students' perceptions of written feedback on assessment

 Dowden, Tony and Allen, Jeanne.
 2013.
 "Building academic resilience: Master of Teaching students' perceptions of written feedback on assessment."
 Bahr, Nan and Sim, Cheryl (ed.)
-Annual Conference of the Australian Teacher Education Association (ATEA 2013): Knowledge Makers and Notice Takers: Teacher Education Research Impacting Policy and Practice.
+2013 Australian Teacher Education Association Conference (2013 ATEA).
 Brisbane, Australia 30 Jun - 03 Jul 2013 Australia.
+Australian Teacher Education Association.